Child Advocate Training

 - Increase understanding of confidentiality and privacy issues

-Practicing the CASA/GAL Volunteer Role – Gathering Information
+Practicing the CASA Volunteer Role – Gathering Information

 - Learn about the elements of a child’s court case

 - Practice skills necessary to gather necessary information